-SCSM Event Staff, as well as auxiliary police officers, scrambled to open Victoria Street for contra-flow traffic after learning about the stuck buses around the Marathon Route.
+SCSM Event Staff, as well as auxiliary police officers, scrambled to open Victoria Street for contra-flow traffic in response to the gridlocked buses at Bras Basah.

 Victoria Street was opened for contra-flow traffic only at about 6:50 am, more than an hour ahead of the original re-opening time planned by SCSM.
 By then, the first few buses in the standstill had already been stuck for more than an hour.